Best bank for newcomers in Canada in 2024

 Scotiabank StartRight Program

-The Scotiabank StartRight Program offers no fee-banking for one year.
+The Scotiabank StartRight Program offers no fee-banking for one year to all newcomers.
 Afterward, monthly fees increase to $16.95 unless you maintain a minimum balance of $4,000.
 You’ll receive unlimited transactions and no-fee international money transfers.

 Unlike other programs, Scotiabank promotes specialized mortgages for newcomers.
 Otherwise, they also offer vehicle loans and credit cards without an existing credit score.